msbx5420-class/msbx5420-class.github.io/projectonline.md

 # MSBX 5420 Final Project

-The objective of this group project is to use what we learned in this course to solve some interesting and important problems.
+The objective of this project is to use what we learned in this course to solve some interesting and important problems.
 I will encourage you to define what is interesting and important from your business perspective.
 This is an individual project to allow you to solve a problem with real world dataset and practice what's learned from the course.

 ## Project Requirements